A qualitative study of the generalized dispersive systems with time-delay: The unbounded case: Introduction

 \end{Theorem}

 As a consequence of Theorem \ref{t42}, we can find information on the solution of the system \eqref{11} for any interval $[t,t+T]$, for $T>0$.
-The next result will be crucial in getting the exponential stabilization in the space $H^{2j+1}(\R)$.
+The following result will be crucial in getting the exponential stabilization in the space $H^{2j+1}(\R)$. \begin{Corollary} Assume \eqref{general-assumptions}, consider $\lambda_0$ and $\lambda$ satisfying \eqref{27} and \eqref{41}, respectively, and let $T>0$.
+Then for every $u_0 \in C([-\tau,0];L^2(\R))$, the corresponding solution $u$ of the problem (\ref{11}) satisfies the estimate